ProwlingLynx/advent-of-code-2022-day3/thoughts.md

   - Turn into an integer
 - Rucksacks have an inventory list associated with each.
 So a rucksack should be able to identify the duplicate
 - An elf should be responsible for calculating the priority value total.

+## After successful first solution problem 1
+My initial plan came across a few snags.
+- I did not account for using a Character object instead of a String object in the initial plan.
+This was a minor problem.
+Did not affect overall approach.
+- When implementing I found myself wanting to pass the result of a method call for another method call.
+I did not plan out the classes and I found having to second guess what data went where.

+This solution is very rigid.
+Expects a specific file with a specific input.
+Classes are tied together.
+I should into generics.